Manuel Antonio Caro: Life and work

 Born in Ancud into a wealthy family in central coastal Chile, Caro initially wanted to become a businessman, but during a prolonged illness confining him to bed, he discovered his interest in the visual arts.
 In 1859 at age 23, he went to Paris at his father's urging where he befriended the French painter Paul Césaire Gariot who worked in the Neoclassical style.
 Gariot trained him in portrait painting, and Caro assisted him in decorating the Tuileries.

 In 1865, he was the first Chilean student to attend the École des Beaux-Arts in Paris.
-In 1866 he returned to his home country and opened a studio in the plaza near Iglesia de la Matriz, Valparaiso.
+In 1866 he returned to his home country and opened a studio in the plaza near Iglesia de la Matriz, Valparaíso.
 Some of his contemporaries were Pascual Ortega Portales, Antonio Smith, Nicolás Guzmán, and Miguel Campos.
 Once home, he faced a great deal of competition from his rivals which affected recognition for his work after he died.